microsoft/dotnet-apiport/docs/BreakingChanges/121 System.Uri.IsWellFormedUriString method returns false for relative URIs with a colon char in first segment.md

 Planned

 ### Change Description
 Beginning with the .NET Framework 4.5, `Uri.IsWellFormedUriString` will treat relative URIs with a `:` in their first segment as not well formed.
-This is a change from `Uri.IsWellFormedStringUri` behavior in the .NET Framework 4.0 that was made to conform to RFC3986.
+This is a change from `Uri.IsWellFormedUriString` behavior in the .NET Framework 4.0 that was made to conform to RFC3986.

 - [x] Quirked
 - [ ] Build-time break